NathanGrace/gayla-grace-website/notes.md

 Speaking Page:
   - ASK FOR HIGHER QUALITY IMAGE FOR SPEAKING PAGE
   - consistent spacing
-  - Events Section - (from word doc + current site)
-  - new endorsements - ASK FOR THESE
-Books Page:
-  - make the whole thing
-About Page:
+  - Events Section - need a page or something for all the previous events she's done About Page:
   - Contact Form
 Media Page: